wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Don't Know Thyself

 An auxiliary hypothesis of this book is the Prime Directive, which is the directive to deny the full extent of the social cognitive mode in oneself and in one's tribe, despite an exquisite sensitivity to its presence in The Other.
-In other words, be ignorant of the dual hypothesis.
+In other words, be ignorant of the DCM hypothesis.
 The primary method is to erase the very words that are used to communicate the hypothesis.
-Adherence to the Prime Directive is neuro-normative behaviour, while Deviation from the Primae Directive is one form of neuroatypical.
+Adherence to the Prime Directive is neuro-normative behaviour, while deviation from the Primae Directive is one way of being neuroatypical.

 The Prime Directive makes sense: Any strategy that can minimize the damage of the narrative fiction to the default cognitive mode will be implemented.
 The social mode requires us to lie, and there is literature that self-deception decreases the cognitve cost of lying.
 IOW, the best liar is one who believes the lies.